meshery/meshery/docs/pages/project/contributing/contributing-models.md

 # Instructions for Creating a New Model

 All of Meshery's Models, Components, and Relationships can be found in the Meshery Integrations spreadsheet.
 This spreadsheet is the source of truth for the definition of Meshery's models.
-On a daily schedule, the contents of the Meshery Integrations spreadsheet is
+On a daily schedule, the contents of the Meshery Integrations spreadsheet is refreshed.

 {% include alert.html type="light" title="Model Source Code" content="See examples of <a href='https://github.com/meshery/meshery/tree/master/server/meshmodel'>Models defined in JSON in meshery/meshery</a>." %}

 To add or update a model, follow these steps: